bapushinde/kubernetes/README.md

 ### Simplified steps to setup cluster (1 Master & 2 Worker Nodes).

 *(P.S.
-These step are Not limited to 2 worker nodes only, If you have `N` number of worker nodes, just repeat worker nodes steps on all the worker nodes)*
+These step are Not limited to 2 worker nodes only, If you have `N` number of worker nodes, just repeat worker nodes specific steps on each worker node)*

 #### Setup Docker Runtime on each VM